flux-eco/flux-eco-ui-tree/README.md

  * @property {function(subscriberId:string, stateId:string, function(stateId:string, oldState:object, newState: object))} subscribe
  * @property {function(subscriberId:string, stateId:string)} unsubscribe
  *
- * Note: There are existing implementations of StatePublisher - flux-eco-ui-state-broadcaster - available in the flux-eco-system,
+ * Note: There is an existing implementation of StatePublisher - flux-eco-ui-state-broadcaster - available in the flux-eco-system,
  * but you are free to implement your own if desired.
  */
 ```